chescales/infantium-sdk-docs/source/getting_started/game_walkthrough.rst

 .. code-block:: java

-   // Send the previously introduced data infantium.createGameplay(subcontent_uuid);
+   // Create the Gameplay with the SubContent UUID infantium.createGameplay(subcontent_uuid);

 4. Rawdata Functions:
 -------------------------------------

-The *GamePlay* is created once everytime the kid starts a game session.
+The *GamePlay* is created once every time the kid starts a game session.
 Now, for every activity played during that time, a *RawData* object is sent, which will contain the information we need to analyze.
 This contains, among other generic stats, the elements in the screen and the goals to achieve, and finally the actions the kid performs.